foss2serve/github-workflow-activity/activity.md

 Celebrate.
 But keep it small. :clap: Don't worry, there will be bigger celebrations later.

-## 9. Contribute conflicting changes
+## Part 7: Contribute conflicting changes

 - Have Contributor-1 and Contributor-2 independently follow the contribution
   workflow to add another favorite food to the end of `favorite-foods.txt`.